 Bitter for Viktor Korchnoi.
 The listed tournaments are just examples, there were many more excluding Korchnoi.
 A sad chapter of competitive chess history.

-Same story at Torino (World Master tournament) in 1982: explicitly no invitation for Viktor Korchnoi.
+Same story following the World Championship title match from 1981 at Torino (World Master tournament) in 1982: explicitly no invitation for Viktor Korchnoi.
 An uneven number of oddly seven of the world's top players, including the world champion, Anatoly Karpov, plus Ulf Andersson, Boris Spassky, Robert Hübner, Ljubomir Ljubojevic, Lajos Portisch, and Lubomir Kavalek competed in the double round robin event.
 Due to illness, Huebner was forced to withdraw after the seventh round, and his schedule was expunged from the second cycle of games.
 Ulf Andersson shared first place with the world champion at 6/11 each, with Andersson having gone undefeated.
-Kavalek was clear last.
+Kavalek finished clear last.

-At the 2nd Konex Tournament at Buenos Aires, an event in 1979 sponsored by Luis Ovsejevich and his Konex-Canon Company (later: Konex Foundation), the soviets boycotted the tournament because Korchnoi was invited and played.
+At the 2nd Konex Tournament at Buenos Aires, an event in 1979 sponsored by Luis Ovsejevich and his Konex-Canon Company (later: Konex Foundation), the Soviets boycotted the tournament because Viktor Korchnoi was invited.
+Korchnoi won together with Ljubomir Ljubojevic.